XeroOl/notitg-mirin/docs/splines.md

 ---
 [Back to main page](..)
 # Splines
-Splines are a feature of NotITG, and aren't specific to the Mirin Template.

-TL;DR - splines are a list of points on each column of each player (measured in time away from receptors, in beats), that are paired up with a list of mod values for those points.
+Splines are a list of points on each column of each player (measured in time away from receptors, in beats), that are paired up with a list of mod values for those points.
+These are a feature of NotITG and aren't specific to the Mirin Template.

 Arrow properties/axes that can be spline'd:
 * X